Ozone: Structure

 According to experimental evidence from microwave spectroscopy, ozone is a bent molecule, with C2v symmetry (similar to the water molecule).
-The O – O distances are 127.2 pm.
-The O – O – O angle is 116.78°.
+The O–O distances are 127.2 pm.
+The O–O–O angle is 116.78°.
 The central atom is sp² hybridized with one lone pair.
 Ozone is a polar molecule with a dipole moment of 0.53 D. The molecule can be represented as a resonance hybrid with two contributing structures, each with a single bond on one side and double bond on the other.
 The arrangement possesses an overall bond order of 1.5 for both sides.
 It is isoelectronic with the nitrite anion.
 Naturally occurring ozone can be composed of substituted isotopes (16O, 17O, 18O).
 A cyclic form has been predicted but not observed.

 Reactions

-Ozone is among the most powerful oxidizing agents known, far stronger than O2.
+Ozone is among the most powerful oxidising agents known, far stronger than O2.
 It is also unstable at high concentrations, decaying into ordinary diatomic oxygen.
 Its half-life varies with atmospheric conditions such as temperature, humidity, and air movement.
-Under laboratory conditions, Half-Life Time (HLT) will average ~1500 minutes (25 hours) in still air at room temperature (24 °C), zero humidity with zero air changes per hour (ACH).
+Under laboratory conditions, the half-life will average ~1500 minutes (25 hours) in still air at room temperature (24 °C), zero humidity with zero air changes per hour.